capancheta/pptx-printer/readme.md

 ### Why?

-Open source pptx to pdf converters (pptx-python, pptxnextgen, node-pptx) sometimes cant convert stubborn files.
+Open source pptx to pdf converters (pptx-python, pptxgenjs, nodejs-pptx, viewerjs) sometimes can't read/convert stubborn files.
 It will be probably fine if you need to convert 5 files, but what if you have 500 files?
-Although python is slow as shit, this is easier than opening each file and running saveAs or print to pdf.
+Although python is slow as shit, this beats opening each file and running saveAs or print to pdf.

 ### Target Audience

-Research projects with non-standard presentations, corporate workers with problematic keynotes and the like.
+Research projects with dozens of non-standard presentations, corporate workers with repo-loads of problematic keynotes and the like.

 ### Installation